akumaburn/gldcoin/README.md

+Special shoutout from Nicky Glasses, creator of GLDcoin.

 GLDCoin - a lite version of Litecoin using scrypt as a proof of work scheme.
  - 2.5 minute block targets